RileyChampion/camera-focus-peaking/README.md

 This application implements a real-time focus peaking effect for both uploaded videos and webcam footage directly in the browser.
 Focus peaking is a technique commonly used in photography and videography to highlight in-focus areas, making it easier to ensure proper focus before capturing an image.

 ## Approach
-My implementation is based on research from various focus peaking algorithms and techniques, including Paul Bourke's work on [Focus Peaking](https://paulbourke.net/miscellaneous/focuspeaking/).
+My implementation is based on research from various focus peaking algorithms and techniques, including Paul Bourke's work on [Focus Peaking](https://paulbourke.net/miscellaneous/focuspeaking/) and R. Fisher, S. Perkins, A. Walker, and E. Wolfart [Sobel Edge Detector](https://homepages.inf.ed.ac.uk/rbf/HIPR2/sobel.htm).

 The application is designed to process images entirely client-side using React, eliminating the need for a backend server.
 I utilized HTML5 Canvas elements to create and overlay the focus peaking effect on both video and webcam feeds.
 The architecture follows these principles: